Batten Down The Hatches

 Last year the Bureau of Meteorology declared that Australia would be entering into a La Nina weather pattern over the coming few years.

-Already there has been evidence of this weather phenomenon at play with significant rainfall experienced in New South Wales during March of this year, with areas of some areas of Sydney and the Hunter Valley receiving between 400mm and 600mm of rain.
+Already there has been evidence of this weather phenomenon at play with significant rainfall experienced in New South Wales during March of this year, with some areas of Sydney and the Hunter Valley receiving between 400mm and 600mm of rain.

 As we enter the notoriously volatile Australian storm season again, it is a timely reminder to revisit how your organisation can prepare for, respond to and recover from a significant weather event.